AlynMing/AND101-01/README.md

 ## Summary

-**Name of your app** is an android app that was riddled with some pretty nasty Kotlin bugs.
+**Name of your app** is an android app that was riddle with some pretty nasty Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**